Skip to content

-Established in the year 2020, UBC Smart City is an engineering design team accredited by the University of British Columbia, Vancouver.
-Comprising a multidisciplinary cohort of students, we develop IoT products, publish research papers, and participate in competitions around the world.
+Established in 2020, UBC Smart City is an accredited engineering design team at the University of British Columbia, Vancouver.
+Our team comprises a diverse group of multidisciplinary students dedicated to developing innovative IoT products, conducting research, and participating in global competitions aimed at advancing smart city technologies.

 Focus Teams